azusalad/osuscraper/README.md

 ```
 Run the program with the mode you want (-m) and then either the search query or friend's list location based on the mode.

+When running the program, the program will first ask for your osu password.
+Enter your password.

+Then after the program logs in to the website for you, the website may or may give you a captcha for you to solve.
+After solving the captcha (if there is one), press enter and the program will start the download of beatmaps.

 ### Search Mode
 Run main.py with search mode and the search query.
 For example: